-The Agency is starting an EU-wide LGBTI survey, six years after the first one.
+The Agency is starting an EU-wide LGBTI survey, seven years after the first one.
 The survey will collect the experiences of discrimination and hate crime as well as the views of lesbian, gay, bisexual, trans and, for the first time, intersex people across the EU.
-It will also cover the former Yugoslav Republic of Macedonia, as an EU candidate country.
+It will also cover North Macedonia, as an EU candidate country.